 The City of Larkspur and a band of volunteers established the Larkspur Community Garden in 1982, restoring and rejuvenating land that had been a dumping ground.
 Raised beds took shape, along with a well-used compost bin and colorful flowerbeds to attract pollinators.
 An orchard soon followed, now numbering 23 trees, nurtured communally by garden members who share the harvest.

-Seventy-two families participate in the Larkspur Community Garden, devotedly working side by side to create a friendly place for plant lovers of all ages.
+Seventy-three families participate in the Larkspur Community Garden, devotedly working side by side to create a friendly place for plant lovers of all ages.
 Gardeners help each other throughout the year and share expertise and growing techniques.
 In addition to providing lots of delicious fresh food, our gardens nurture and reward us in quiet ways as we observe nature’s passage from seed to harvest.

 Since the garden’s inception, our guiding principle has been that it be organic and pesticide free.
 This keeps pesticides out of the neighboring marsh, providing a healthy environment for the wildlife and people that live nearby.
 Many gardeners donate some of their harvest to the local food bank, providing nearly 1,000 pounds of fresh, organic vegetables throughout the summer growing season.